Estimated reading time: 10 minutes

 Trauma affects far more people than many realize, and often its impact goes unnoticed for years.
 It’s not just the major, life-altering events like war, assault, or natural disasters that leave emotional scars; seemingly smaller, everyday experiences—like childhood neglect, bullying, or emotional manipulation—can also create deep, lasting trauma.

 Many people, both those who suffer and those who care for them, may not even recognize the symptoms.
 If you’ve noticed that someone close to you seems stuck, overly reactive, or emotionally distant, there’s a chance that trauma could be at play.
+If you’re not sure take the ‘How to know if You Have PTSD’ test.

 In this blog, we’ll explore trauma, Post-Traumatic Stress Disorder (PTSD), and a leading therapeutic approach called Eye Movement Desensitization and Reprocessing (EMDR).

-By understanding these concepts, you’ll be better equipped to recognize trauma, whether in yourself, a loved one, or in clients if you’re a professional.
 In the end, you’ll find a pathway to an online course that dives deeper into this complex subject, offering tools for further exploration and healing.

 What is Trauma?